sublimelsp/LSP/docs/src/features.md

 ![Signature Help](./images/signature_help.png)

-The signature help popup appears when typing the arguments of a function invocation.
+The signature help popup appears when typing the arguments of a function call.
 It highlights the name of the current parameter and often presents additional type information and documentation of the function and parameters.
 If multiple overloads of the function exist, you can switch between them using the up and down arrow keys.